 Sight words are probably the most common description tool for writers, but that doesn’t make them any less important.
-As one of five senses, they are a part of sensory descriptions just like we discussed at The Writing Resource last week.
-We looked at the difference between telling and sensory descriptions which you can check out here.
-This week, we’re going to give you a free downloadable PDF for sight words to help you start crafting beautiful descriptions.
-It is the first in a series of five downloadable PDF’s which will be linked at the bottom of this post!
+As one of five senses, they are a part of sensory descriptions just like we discussed at The Writing Resource last post when we looked at the difference between telling and sensory descriptions.

 Telling descriptions are simple sentences that tell the reader what is happening without much description.
 While, sensory descriptions provide detail that stirs the reader’s memories in terms of sight, sound, smell, touch, and taste.